Social Engineering: What is Vishing?

 How and why is it so easy?

 And how does your telecommunications company or bank come up on your caller ID when it is actually a number from an attacker?
 They “spoof” it.
 There are services out there, like Spoofcard, Burner (free mobile app), .. that allow you to “spoof” your number so that whoever you’re calling doesn’t know that it’s you.
 You can display any number you want.
-This allows vishing attacks to look perfectly legitimate on a person’s Caller ID.
+As a result this allows vishing attacks to look perfectly legitimate on a person’s Caller ID.
 Spoofing numbers is sometimes legal (fighting against spam, privacy, etc) and sometimes not (online fraud, ..etc) – depending on regional laws and regulations.

 How to protect yourself from Vishing?